Infected Septum Piercing: What Does It Look Like and How to Treat It?

 How to Clean an Already Infected Septum Piercing?

-If your septum piercing is already infected, you can follow these instruments to clean it and avoid possible re-infection.
+If your Septum piercing is already infected, you can follow these instruments to clean it and avoid possible re-infection.

 How to Clean a Septum Piercing as a Daily Routine?

-If your septum piercing is fine and you just need a daily routine, the cleaning process will be much easier.
+If your Septum piercing is fine and you just need a daily routine, the cleaning process will be much easier.

-Your piercer should give you detailed instructions on keeping your piercing clean once the piercing has been placed.
+Your piercer should give you detailed instructions on how to keep your piercing clean once it has been placed.

 Make sure you start carefully cleaning your piercing as soon as you get it.
 With attention and regular care, your piercing should heal quickly, and you can enjoy the new addition to your look!